Fast and accurate computation of classical Gaussian quadratures: Introduction

-Numerical algorithms are presented for computing the three classical Gaussian quadrature rules, based on the asymptotic methods described in \cite{Gil:2018:AAT} (Gauss-Hermite and Gauss-Laguerre) and \cite{Gil:2019:NCO} (Gauss-Jacobi), as well as on the globally convergent iterative methods of \cite{Gil:2019:FRA} (Gauss-Hermite and Gauss-Laguerre) and \cite{Gil:2021:FAR} (Gauss-Jacobi).
-Asymptotic and iterative algorithms have distinct advantages and their combination, as we prove in this paper, yields the fastest and most accurate methods available, with the broadest range of validity with respect to the parameters.
+Our algorithms for classical Gauss quadratures are based on the asymptotic methods described in \cite{Gil:2018:AAT} (Gauss--Hermite and Gauss--Laguerre) and \cite{Gil:2019:NCO} (Gauss--Jacobi), as well as on the globally convergent iterative methods of \cite{Gil:2019:FRA} (Gauss--Hermite and Gauss--Laguerre) and \cite{Gil:2021:FAR} (Gauss--Jacobi).
+The MATLAB and Maple programs implementing these algorithms are available in the GitHub repository:

-Once efficient methods for computing classical Gaussian quadratures are available, related problems can also be addressed.
-These include computing modifications such as Gauss-Radau and Gauss-Lobatto rules, as well as evaluating barycentric weights for interpolation at the nodes of classical orthogonal polynomials.
+In comparing our MATLAB algorithms, we consider the most up-to-date MATLAB implementations developed so far, which, in our experience, are the set of algorithms provided with the Chebfun package.
+The Julia package FastGaussQuadrature.jl \cite{FastG}, largely influenced by Chebfun, is also a worthy contender.
+Adaptations of our MATLAB algorithms to other programming languages will be considered in the future.
+Regarding the Maple algorithms, there are no current alternatives, as these are, to our knowledge, the first arbitrary-accuracy algorithms for Gauss–Gegenbauer and Gauss–Hermite quadratures.